Faculty Connections

 Jacqueline Chattopadhyay

-Core Faculty, Interdisciplinary Public Policy Program
+I’m a Core Faculty member in Charlotte’s Interdisciplinary Public Policy Program

 Books: